British Airways extends Book With Confidence policy and Future Travel Vouchers expiration again

 Editor’s note: This story has been updated with the latest information.

 In an update in October 2020, the airline announced that existing bookings made before the coronavirus pandemic to travel by 10 January 2021 would benefit from flexible changes or receive a Future Travel Voucher.
+The deadline was then extended to 30 April 2022 prior to the new, further extension.

 Featured image by @byhafes via Twenty20